etiams/lambdaspeed/README.md

 ## Visualization

 Running `./command/test.sh` as it is will onely check the input-output behaviour of the machine.
-For `.dot` files to appear in the `target/` directory, you will need to `mkdir target`, uncomment `#define LAMBDASPEED_ENABLE_GRAPHVIZ`, & onely call the test case you are interested in.
+For `.dot` files to appear in the `target/` directory, you will need to `mkdir target`, uncomment `#define OPTISCOPE_ENABLE_GRAPHVIZ`, & onely call the test case you are interested in.
 (The image from the introduction was obtained from `iota_combinator_test`.)

-Uncommenting `#define LAMBDASPEED_ENABLE_TRACING` & `#define LAMBDASPEED_ENABLE_STEP_BY_STEP` will ask for your ENTER before each interaction step & automatically run Graphviz on `target/state.dot`.
+Uncommenting `#define OPTISCOPE_ENABLE_TRACING` & `#define OPTISCOPE_ENABLE_STEP_BY_STEP` will ask for your ENTER before each interaction step & automatically run Graphviz on `target/state.dot`.

-Uncommenting  `#define LAMBDASPEED_ENABLE_GRAPHVIZ_CLUSTERS` will make Graphviz visualize blue rectangular "clusters" of nodes that appeared from the same interaction step.
+Uncommenting  `#define OPTISCOPE_ENABLE_GRAPHVIZ_CLUSTERS` will make Graphviz visualize blue rectangular "clusters" of nodes that appeared from the same interaction step.

 ## Relevant research